How To Marketing Your New Software Business In 2023

 Think about the following:

 While not exhaustive, this list should get you started on how you should be marketing your product.
-You see, it’s not just about getting your name out there, but it is also a bit of strategic thinking.
+You see, it’s not just about getting your name out there, but it is also a bit of strategic thinking—similar to how companies approach AI strategy for their business by asking targeted questions about value and differentiation.

 Try to tap into the type of demographic that would like your audience.
 If you know this information, then you could lay out a customer profile (also referred to as a customer avatar or buyer persona).
 Your customer profile could help with your marketing efforts as well.
 Certain older demographics shop through Facebook ads, groups, or Facebook Marketplace.
 So if you think that your older software would appeal to this crowd, then market there.